vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

         }
     }
     ```
-    Here is how you can get the report when using the deprecated method and handle the onActivityResult:
-    ```kotlin
-    private val documentReadResultHandler by lazy { DocumentReaderResultHandler() }

-    override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
-        super.onActivityResult(requestCode, resultCode, data)

-        when (requestCode) {
-            EnrolmentSDKRequestCode.READ_DOCUMENT_REQUEST_CODE -> {
-                val result = documentReadResultHandler.parseResult(resultCode, data)
-                when {
-                    result.success -> onSuccess(result.documentReaderReport)
-                    result.documentReaderError?.userCanceled == true -> userCancelled()
-                    result.documentReaderError?.termsAndConditionsAccepted == false -> onTermsAndConditionsRejected()
-                    else -> onDocumentReaderError()
-                }
-            }
-        }
-    }
-    ```

-    You should use the DocumentReaderResultHandler class to parse the result.
     You will receive a model of the type DocumentReaderActivityResult that will contain the success data (in this case a DocumentReaderReport) or the error data.

     ```kotlin
     data class DocumentReaderActivityResult(